Police report reveals assault allegations against Hegseth, Trump's pick for defense secretary

 Soon, she told police, she was inside a hotel room with Hegseth, who took her phone and blocked the door with his body so that she could not leave, according to the report.
 She also told police she remembered “saying ‘no’ a lot,” the report said.

-Her next memory was laying on a couch or bed with a bare-chested Hegseth hovering over her, his dog tags dangling, the report states.
+Her next memory was of lying on a couch or bed with a bare-chested Hegseth hovering over her, his dog tags dangling, the report states.
 Hegseth served in the National Guard, rising to the rank of major.

 After Hegseth finished, she recalled he threw a towel at her and asked if she was “OK,” the report states.
 She told police she did not recall how she got back to her own hotel room and had since suffered from nightmares and memory loss.